harrisonsrp/IMDB-web-scraping-using-Python/README.md

 <br>
 If you have any issues do not hesitate to email me: homayoun.srp@gmail.com
 <br>
-This codes has been written by Shravan Kuchkula and I improved it
+This codes has been written by Shravan Kuchkula and it has been imporoved by me for extracting more attributes